-Students may receive a maximum of 6 credit hours of Graduate credit and 12 hours of undergraduate credit of transfer certification credits as evaluated using the Prior Learning Portfolio.
-Students may not receive both Graduate and Undergraduate credit for the same certifications.
-The limit for total award of transfer credit, including both credit awarded for courses from other Universities and credit awarded from the prior learning portfolio may not exceed 81 hours for the Undergraduate program and 12 credit hours for the Master of Security Science program.
+Students may receive a maximum of 9 graduate credits and 30 hours of undergraduate credit of transfer certification credits as evaluated using the Prior Learning Portfolio, from the Prior Learning Assessment.
+The limit for total award of transfer credit, including both credit awarded for courses from other Universities and credit awarded from the prior learning portfolio may not exceed 90 credit hours for the Undergraduate program and 18 credit hours for the Master of Science in Cyber Security program.
 Transfer credits may not be used to meet credit requirements for the Graduate Certificates.
 Transfer/Certifications credits are not considered in the calculation of the student's ECCU cumulative GPA.